Par4All/par4all/examples/P4A/Stars-pm/README.txt

 The run is now done simply with ./stars-pm_{suffix}{_size}[_options] data/exp{size}.a.bin

 Have a look at *.sh file in current directory for example.

+NB from Stéphanie Even : In case of segmentation fault, think that you probably need to change the limit of the stack size in your shell using the following command: "ulimit -s unlimited" in the command line.